Merging Rate of Opinions via Optimal Transport on Random Measures: Normalization, identifiability, and scaling

+almost surely, where $X \sim P_0$.
 We highlight that, unlike normalized CRMs, scaled CRMs are CRMs.
 The following result provides a general way to find their L\'evy intensities.
-We state it here for diffuse jumps components $\ddr \rho_x(s) = \rho_x(s) \, \ddr s$ for simplicity, though it can be extended to atomic jump components; see Lemma~\ref{th:crm_divided_constant} in Section~\ref{sec:proofs}.\\
+We state it here for diffuse jumps components $\ddr \rho_x(s) = \rho_x(s) \, \ddr s$ for simplicity, though it can be extended to atomic jump components; see Lemma SM3 in the Supplementary Material \citep{CatalanoLavenant2025proofs}.